Catherine Goodman

 Catherine Anne Goodman (born 1961) is an English artist, and co-founder with King Charles III of the Royal Drawing School.

 Biography

+Early life and education

 Goodman was born in London in 1961.
-Goodman is a great-granddaughter of Lady Ottoline Morrell.
+She is a great-granddaughter of Lady Ottoline Morrell.
 She studied at Camberwell School of Arts and Crafts, London from 1979 to 1984, followed by the Royal Academy Schools, London from 1984 to 1987.
-She won the Royal Academy Gold Medal in 1987, and the BP Portrait Award at the National Portrait Gallery in 2002.